SSSvensk/ihanpihalla/README.md

 Project is officially in the hands of the collaborators, and is set to be revamped and opened to the community.
 Check back soon.
 --------------
 - Additions: server code (node); see issues.
-- To do: database code and discussion about data handeling and processing.
+- To do: database code and discussion about data handling and processing.
 Bug fixes and other planned additions: see issues.

 Over and out ~^.^~